-As part of the approved Compliance Groundwater Monitoring Plan (October 2008), a total of eleven wells were selected for the long term compliance groundwater monitoring.
-Since the implementation of the final remedial action in October 2008, a total of thirty (30) rounds of quarterly groundwater monitoring have been conducted at the Site.
+As part of the approved Compliance Groundwater Monitoring Plan (October 2008), eleven wells were selected for the long-term compliance groundwater monitoring.
+Since the implementation of the final remedial action in October 2008, thirty (30) rounds of quarterly groundwater monitoring have been conducted at the Site.
 All the groundwater samples were analyzed for the parameters as discussed in section 2.3.3 above.
-During this eight years of monitoring, only TPH-G and TPH-D were detected above MTCA Method A cleanup levels in three groundwater monitoring wells (MW-7, MW-15 and MW-16).
+During the eight years of quarterly monitoring, only TPH-G and TPH-D were detected above MTCA Method A cleanup levels in three groundwater monitoring wells (MW-7, MW-15 and MW-16).
 No other contaminants were detected in any of the other eight monitoring wells.
+Based on these results, Chevron requested to reduce the sampling frequency from quarterly to semi-annual, reduce the number of monitoring wells from twelve to five (MW-7, MW-11, MW-12, MW-15 and MW-16) and decommissioning of four monitoring wells, MW-14, MW-18, MW-19 and MW-12.
+Following the review of all the groundwater results, Ecology approved Chevron's request on April 24, 2017.
+Currently the groundwater is being sampled for chemical analysis in five wells on a semi-annual basis (Quarter 1 and Quarter 3) reflecting the highest and lowest groundwater elevations.
+In addition, two monitoring wells, MW-13 and MW-17 were retained just for groundwater level measurements for defining a more precise groundwater flow direction.

-Results of the latest round of quarterly groundwater monitoring conducted in February 2016 indicated the exceedance of TPH-G in only one monitoring well (MW-16) at a concentration of 1,800 μg/l.
+Results of the latest round of semi-annual groundwater monitoring conducted in July 13, 2021 indicated the exceedance of TPH-D in monitoring well MW-7 and MW-16 at a concentration 1,080 μ g/l and 550 μ g/l, respectively to MTCA cleanup level of 500 μ g/l.
 None of the other analyzed constituents were detected at concentrations above MTCA Method A cleanup levels.
-During this round the depth of groundwater varied from 3 feet to 5 feet and the approximate groundwater flow was towards southeasterly direction.
+During this round, the depth of groundwater flow direction was to the south-southwest with a hydraulic gradient of 0.014 foot/foot.
 Groundwater monitoring well locations, approximate groundwater flow direction and monitoring results are included as Appendix 6.9.